citp/privacy-policy-historical/t/te/tec/techgig.com.md

-> *The following text is extracted and transformed from the techgig.com privacy policy that was archived on 2016-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160616061508id_/http%3A//www.techgig.com/user/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the techgig.com privacy policy that was archived on 2016-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161213022501id_/http%3A//www.techgig.com/user/privacy) for the most accurate reproduction.*

-#
+# Privacy Policy | TechGig.com

 Times Business Solutions (A Division of Times Internet Limited) is a wholly owned subsidiary of Bennett Coleman & Co.
 Limited and powers / manages the online properties- www.timesjobs.com, www.magicbricks.com, www.simplymarry.com, www.ads2book.com, www.peerpower.com and www.yolist.com.